AledPeart/Aled-Garfield-Photography/README.md

 *	Clearly defined sections – visually pleasing.

-*	Clear navigation and site organisation (use of dropdown menus to design clean)
+*	Clear navigation and site organisation (use of dropdown menus to keep design clean)

 *	Strong ‘showcase’ images to draw you in.